BuzzFeedNews/2019-08-actblue-donations/README.md

-# Analysis of contributions to 2020 presidential candidates, as of 2019 Q2
+# Analysis of contributions to 2020 presidential candidates via ActBlue 7/31/2019

 This repository contains data and code supporting a [BuzzFeed News article examining donors](TK) on campaign finance.
 Published August TK, 2019.
 See below for details.